kelvinbrinham/Equity_data_manipulation_Yahoo_Finance_API/README.txt

 Retrieving_data.py
 Creating_Output_Spreadsheet.py

-NB: THIS IS AN EXERCISE IN DATA MANIPULATION AND API USE, HENCE THE MISSING DATA ETC.
+NB: THIS IS AN EXERCISE IN DATA MANIPULATION AND API USE (USING A FREE API), HENCE THE MISSING DATA ETC.

 ------------------